krivenko/libcommute/doc/loperator/state_vector.rst

 .. class:: template<typename ScalarType> sparse_state_vector

   State vector with a sparse storage of elements (quantum amplitudes).
-  :expr:`ScalarType` is the type of the elements.
+  :type:`ScalarType` is the type of the elements.

   .. function::   sparse_state_vector() = delete
                   sparse_state_vector(sv_index_type size)

-    Construct a zero (empty) sparse vector with a given :expr:`size` -- dimension of the corresponding Hilbert space.
+    Construct a zero (empty) sparse vector with a given :var:`size` -- dimension of the corresponding Hilbert space.

   .. function:: sv_index_type size() const